in2workspace/in2-guides/desmos-tech-doc/desmos-technical-document.md

 Upon receiving a 200 OK response, the Blockchain Connector posts the list of local minimum viable entities for data negotiation to every of the configured Access Nodes.

-This is a non-normative example of a `SyncDiscoveryRequest`:
+This is a non-normative example of a `DiscoverySyncRequest`:

 ```plaintext
 POST /sync/discovery HTTP/1.1